chrisenz/Analog-Circuit-Design/ngspice_installation.md

 ![ngspice osdi dirspice scripts.](/img/SPICE_SCRIPTS.png)

 A final **important step.** Finally you need to add the path to the ngpice binaries (mainly to the batch `ngspice_con.exe` executable).
 Add `<Your ngspice installation path>\Spice64\bin\`.
-This is needed for the python scripts to perform the ngspice simulation within the noteboos.
+This is needed for the python scripts to perform the ngspice simulation in the notebooks.

 You are now all set to run the examples.